kamranahmedse/jquery-toast-plugin/README.md

   textColor : '#eee',            // text color
-  allowToastClose : false,       // Show the close button or not hideAfter : 5000,              // `false` to make it sticky or time in miliseconds to hide after stack : 5,                     // `fakse` to show one stack at a time count showing the number of toasts that can be shown at once textAlign : 'left',            // Alignment of text i.e. left, right, center position : 'bottom-left'       // bottom-left or bottom-right or bottom-center or top-left or top-right or top-center or mid-center or an object representing the left, right, top, bottom values to position the toast on page
+  allowToastClose : false,       // Show the close button or not hideAfter : 5000,              // `false` to make it sticky or time in miliseconds to hide after stack : 5,                     // `false` to show one stack at a time count showing the number of toasts that can be shown at once textAlign : 'left',            // Alignment of text i.e. left, right, center position : 'bottom-left'       // bottom-left or bottom-right or bottom-center or top-left or top-right or top-center or mid-center or an object representing the left, right, top, bottom values to position the toast on page
 })